-Marlene Bosworth, former Coordinator of the Delaware River Watershed Protection and Restoration Strategy (WRAPS) Program, was selected to receive the prestigious “2014 Excellence in Conservation & Environmental Education” Award for Agriculture.
-The award will be presented to Mrs. Bosworth at the 2014 Excellence in Conservation and Environmental Education Awards Celebration.
-This annual event, sponsored by the Kansas Association for Conservation and Environmental Education (KACEE), will be held April 4, 2014 at Sunset Zoo in Manhattan.
+Marlene Bosworth, former Coordinator of the Delaware River Watershed Protection and Restoration Strategy (WRAPS) Program, received the prestigious “2014 Excellence in Conservation & Environmental Education” Award for Agriculture at the 2014 Excellence in Conservation and Environmental Education Awards Celebration on April 4, 2014 at Sunset Zoo in Manhattan.

 Mrs. Bosworth worked tirelessly to educate and engage area organizations, schools, and state and local agencies in fulfilling the vision of the WRAPS watershed program.
 Her many efforts over the years to include a variety of partners in the delivery of the WRAPS program has resulted in the Delaware River WRAPS being one of the strongest WRAPS programs in the state.

 SCHOOLS FOR FAIR FUNDING: STATEMENT ON SCHOOL FUNDING BILL

 “Schools for Fair Funding is disappointed with provisions in the new school finance bill that continue to create inequity among school districts.
 We have three primary concerns.

 There is little new state money for schools.
 Instead lawmakers took money from some at-risk-of-failing student programs to help raise the $129 million dollars needed to satisfy the Supreme Court ruling on equity.